ReviBronsht/recipe-builder/ReadMe.md

 GitHub link: https://github.com/ReviBronsht/recipe-builder

+Recipe builder web app that uses Machine Learning algorithms to generate recipes for users The user enters the type of recipe he wants to make and the app suggest recommendations and serving sizes using clustering.
+User picks a serving size and a few ingredients/directions and the app completes
 ########################################################################################################################

 Machine Learning Algorithms: The app uses several algorithms.
 First, the user enters the type of recipe they'd like to make.
 Then a clustering algorithm runs to find unique recipes from that type (using cluster_centers).
 The clustering algorithm outputs suggestions for possible recipes and possible serving sizes.
 The user then picks a serving size and enters the first ingredients/directions.
 Then the recommendation algorithms run to generate a recipe according to the entered ingredients/directions, recipe type and serving size.
 Finally, a regression algorithm runs to rate the user's recipe